Kartaverse/Kartaverse-Docs/docs/_coverpage.md

 > An academic research project exploring computational imaging techniques.

-- Kartaverse is a post-production pipeline optimized for the immersive media sector.
+-  Kartaverse provides a post-production pipeline optimized for the immersive media sector.
+If you can imagine it, Kartaverse can help you create it in XR!

 - (Scroll down for more info...)